Slashek/jira-near-me/README.md

 If you are using the gem in frontend repo for the first time, you might want to do following: checkout to the first commit, add a first tag and then checkout to master, something like:

+    git checkout master
     git tag -a 0.0.1 -m 'init'
     git push --tags
-    git checkout master

 Then you will be able to use JiraNearMe for both marketplaces and core app.
 There are 2 available commands:

-- `release` - creates proper fixVersion based on last tag and region, then assigns all tickets to that version.
-DO NOT FORGET TO PUSH TAG AFTER YOU CREATE IT via `gem push --tags`.
+- `release` - creates proper fixVersion based on last tag and region, then assigns all tickets to that version and post release notes to Slack channel.
 Available parameters are:

       $ jira-near-me release

-  - `skip_tag_create=true` if you've already created tag manually.
+  - `skip-tag-create` if you've already created tag manually.
 By default tag will be generated automatically.
   - `region` when core app is released.
 Asked when skipped.

-- `release_version` - release versions in jira and post release notes to slack.
+  - `skip-confirmation` if you want to skip all CLI questions

+For more information use

-      $ jira-near-me release_version
+      $ jira-near-me help